 - Since 1998, the Micro Enterprise Development Program has created more than 78,000 micro-entrepreneurs, with 70.7 per cent being women.

 - The micro enterprise program has created more than 154,000 jobs (68.5 per cent of which were for women).

 Humanitarian support to the 2015 earthquakes

-Australia’s $11.9 million humanitarian response package (delivered in 2014-15) focused on providing lifesaving support through UN Agency Appeals, Australian Red Cross and NGO partners operating on the ground by:
+Australia's $11.9 million humanitarian response package (2014-15) focused on providing lifesaving support through UN Agency Appeals, Australian Red Cross and NGO partners operating on the ground by: